Variable Assist Steering Systems

 There are different variable-rate steering systems; check the service manual before proceeding.
 Typically, the EVO actuator is NC or normally closed, blocking pressure from the bypass circuit and allowing full system pressure.

 The control module uses PWM pulse width modulation to open the actuator/valve, dropping pressure at higher speeds.
 Disconnecting the actuator will provide full pressure.

-If excessive assist is provided at highway speeds, the variable orifice is not functioning and providing too much pressure.
-The orifice can become clogged resulting in less assist during parking maneuvers.
-This system is not to be confused with the standard flow control valve that regulates pressure in a standard power steering system to prevent over pressure and damage to the system.
-A flow control valve provides a regulated pressure, but does not provide variable pressure like an EVO does.
+This system differs from the standard flow control valve that regulates pressure in a standard power steering system to prevent overpressure and damage to the system.
+A flow control valve provides a regulated pressure but does not provide variable pressure, as an EVO does.